ibm-cloud-docs/power-iaas/pricing.md

 [^2]: If the machine type is S922 and operating system is IBM i, IBM i supports maximum of 4 cores per VM.

 It's important to note that a system's theoretical maximum depends on the data center.
 Also, the {{site.data.keyword.powerSys_notm}} development team enforces the current available resources within each data center.
-With these processing maximums, the {{site.data.keyword.powerSys_notm}} service can meet any business workload requirement.
+With these processing maximums, the {{site.data.keyword.powerSys_notm}} can meet any business workload requirement.
 {: shortdesc}

-In the Cloud catalog for {{site.data.keyword.powerSys_notm}}s, the estimated price might be different than the actual price when you purchase the {{site.data.keyword.powerSys_notm}} service or instances based on the discounts and promotion codes.
+In the Cloud catalog for {{site.data.keyword.powerSys_notm}}s, the estimated price might be different than the actual price when you purchase the {{site.data.keyword.powerSys_notm}} or instances based on the discounts and promotion codes.

 ## Monthly usage
 {: #pricing-monthly-usage}